DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Background

 \subsection{Drug Repurposing and High-throughput Imaging}

-Drug repurposing is an active research area in the pharmaceutical industry in which existing drugs are used in alternative applications for which they were originally designed and it has been shown to be an effective approach in many cases \cite{pushpakom2019drug}.
-Various approaches are used to identify candidate drugs for repurposing applications including computational methods, i.e. genetic association or molecular docking, and experimental methods, i.e. phenotypic screening or binding assays.
-An additional approach is to apply high-throughput imaging assays for morphological cell profiling and to predict antiviral effectiveness.
-Morphological cell profiling combined with recent advancements in computer vision models can be leveraged to extract the morphological changes induced by each compound in a cell population.
-These morphological features can also provide information about how compounds may be interacting with the host cell, their molecular targets, and the affected cellular pathways.
-Image-based morphological analysis has been successfully utilized in small molecule profiling \cite{bray2016cell,wawer2014toward}, identifying drug mechanism of action \cite{kraus2016classifying,cox2020tales,subramanian2017next}, and in drug repurposing \cite{simm2018repurposing,mirabelli2020morphological}.
+Drug repurposing is an active research area in the pharmaceutical industry in which existing drugs are used in alternative applications from the original design and it has been shown to be an effective approach in many cases \cite{pushpakom2019drug}. {For instance, \textit{Fingolimod} was originally developed to prolong organ graft survival.
+But later through drug repurposing, it was found to be effective against multiple sclerosis pathogenic immune responses \cite{brinkmann2010fingolimod}.} Various approaches are used to identify candidate drugs for repurposing applications including computational methods, i.e. genetic association or molecular docking, and experimental methods, i.e. phenotypic screening or binding assays.
+An additional approach is to apply high-throughput imaging assays for {image-based cell profiling or morphological profiling} to predict antiviral effectiveness. { It has been shown that cell morphology is an observable, measurable signal of particular cellular states or cell processes; therefore, it has the potential to be used in analysis of cells interaction with perturbations (genetic or chemical) as an unbiased source of information \cite{ziegler2021morphological,caicedo2017data}.
+However, not all of these morphological changes and alterations are induced by the introduced perturbations.
+In fact, many of them are not even obvious to the human eye.
+Thus, there is a need for developing such analysis methods that are not only capable of capturing such morphological changes, but also able to discriminate the perturbation-induced ones.
+Throughout the paper, we use the term morphology to refer to the broad range of observable, measurable, biological phenotypes in images that includes shape, intensity, texture, spatial and stain-specific context features. {Some cell image analysis software}, such as CellProfiler \cite{mcquin2018cellprofiler}, provide a platform for the user to define a pipeline consisting of a diverse set for pre-defined classical metrics and features to be extracted from the images.
+On the other hand, with the substantial success of deep learning models, especially convolutional neural networks (CNN), in various fields of computer vision \cite{lecun2015deep}, these pipelines are also used for extracting the morphology features of the cells with promising results \cite{eulenberg2016deep,pawlowski2016automating,godinez2017multi,long2020super,sommer2017deep}.
+It should be noted that the extracted features from the CNNs are not fundamentally different to the classical ones.
+It has been shown that the filters in CNNs learn to extract progressively abstract features from the input images.
+In fact, correspondence between the learned feature maps and the classical features such as edges and textures has been identified \cite{zeiler2014visualizing}.
+Morphological profile refers to the set of features, classical or extracted by a trained deep neural network, describing a sample cell population.
+These features can be leveraged to quantitatively compare the morphological changes induced by each compound in a cell population.
+These morphological profiles can also provide information about how compounds may be interacting with the host cell, their molecular targets, and the affected cellular pathways.
+Image-based cell profiling has been successfully utilized in small molecule profiling \cite{bray2016cell,wawer2014toward}, identifying drug mechanism of action \cite{kraus2016classifying,cox2020tales,subramanian2017next}, and in drug repurposing \cite{simm2018repurposing,mirabelli2020morphological}.}